based on Reviews

 Tamas

-Tamas is the state of mind of sleep, lethargy and depression.
-People in this state tend to consume processed foods, reheated food, fast food and canned goods.
-Conversely, foods like those mentioned above, but also old cheese, alcohol and white sugar, promote this lethargy in the long term.
-We feel tired and can't get ourselves to do anything.
+Tamas refers to the state of mind characterized by sleep, lethargy, and depression.
+People in this state tend to consume convenience foods, reheated meals, fast food, and canned goods.
+Conversely, foods like those mentioned above, as well as aged cheese, alcohol, and refined sugar, promote this lethargy over time.
+We feel sluggish and unable to muster the energy for anything.

 Rajas

-Rajas is the state of mind of activity, but also of anger and restlessness.
-Spicy dishes and spices, such as chili and garlic, are counted among the rajasic foods.
+Rajas is the term used to describe a state of mind characterized by activity, but also anger and restlessness.
+Spicy foods and spices, such as chili and garlic, are considered rajasic.
 The same applies to all stimulating foods and drinks.
-Coffee not only makes you active, but conversely, restless people in particular tend to drink too much of it.
-Rajasic minds often toss and turn at night, suffer from stress and cannot find peace.
+Therefore, coffee not only makes one active, but conversely, restless people in particular tend to drink too much of it.
+Often, rajasic individuals then toss and turn restlessly at night, suffer from stress, and cannot find peace.

-Only a sattwic diet can help here.
+Only a sattvic diet can help here.
 Sattva is the state of mind of balance and harmony.
-We find this state easier when our food is fresh and as unprocessed as possible.
-Sattwic foods include mainly fresh fruit and vegetables, but also milk, grains and fresh herbs.
+We find this state more easily when our food is fresh and as unprocessed as possible.
+Sattvic foods include primarily fresh fruits and vegetables, but also milk, grains, and fresh herbs.

-The path to Sattva always leads through Rajas, so when I am tired or sluggish, I consciously choose stimulating foods.
-I season with pepper and chili and try to bring some energy back into the day.
-If I notice that I am restless, I avoid these foods.
+The path to Sattva always leads through Rajas, so when I'm tired or sluggish, I consciously choose stimulating foods.
+I season them with pepper and chili, trying to inject some energy into my day.
+If I notice I'm restless, I avoid precisely these foods.

-Despite my stressful everyday life, I always try to put as fresh, sattwic food on the table as possible so as not to give Rajas and Tamas a chance.
+Despite a stressful daily routine, I always try to put the freshest, sattvic foods on the table possible, in order to give Rajas and Tamas no chance.

 Our author Nicole Krämer is an Ayurveda and nutrition consultant from Siegburg.
-She gives cooking courses and seminars in her practice for prevention, makes DVDs such as “Vegan cooking in spring” and accompanies seminars and treatments in Ayurveda clinics and health centers as an Ayurveda cook.
+She gives cooking classes and seminars in her preventative health practice, produces DVDs such as "Vegan Cooking in Spring", and accompanies seminars and treatments in Ayurveda clinics and health centers as an Ayurveda chef.

 contact